-- a) Stop the engine. - b) Place a drain pan under the fuel filter and loosen the drain plug approximately 1 turn. - c) Water should drain. - d) When fuel begins to flow from the filter, tighten the drain plug. - e) Prime the fuel system (See Section 5.1.24). - f) Start engine.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Place a drain pan under the fuel filter and loosen the drain plug approximately 1 turn. - c) Water should drain. - d) When fuel begins to flow from the filter, tighten the drain plug. - e) Prime the fuel system (See Section 5.1.24). - f) Start engine.
 Make sure warning light goes out.
 Check for leaks.